PTI-linked independents take Pakistan election lead as counting nears end

 Elsewhere, several countries, including the United States and the United Kingdom, have called for authorities to investigate reported irregularities in Pakistan’s general elections as the final vote count is still under way.

-The final tally is due later on Friday night.
+The final tally is due early Saturday morning.